NXij/pixel-shannon-combos/README.md

 Note that the output files can get rather big

-Previously decompiled csv's can be found in the uecapconfig_csv directory of this repo - note that these were generated on April 15th and could be out of date at the moment you're looking at this.
+Previously decompiled csv's can be found in the uecapconfig_csv directory of this repo - note that these were generated on April 15th and could be out of date at the moment you're looking at this. uuecapconfig_csv_full firectory has the decoded output from the 14 Beta 2.1.